 Design Factors

 This study is a Monte Carlo simulation study of the bifactor model with one general factor and two, three or four specific factors (Fs = 2, 3, 4), using the manipulated factors that have been implemented in previous research (Auné, 2020; Mao,2022; Rijmen,2011; Svetina et al., 2017; Wang et al., 2018).
-The design factors include sample size (three levels: N= 250, 500, 1000 ), number of item per factor (two levels: I = 5, 10), and the degree of nonnormality on population’s latent traits (three levels at general factor and three levels at specific/group factor; see Table 1).
+The design factors include sample size (three levels: N= 250, 500, 1,000 ), number of item per factor (two levels: I = 5, 10), and the degree of nonnormality on population’s latent traits (three levels at general factor and three levels at specific/group factor; see Table 1).

-In bifactor models, each subject has one general factor (θg) and several specific factors (θsk), in which k is the number of specific factors.
-We simulate three levels of nonnormality on general factor and specific factors: normality (with skewness and kurtosis values of 0), moderate nonnormality (skewness: 2, kurtosis: 7), and severe nonnormality (skewness: 3, kurtosis: 21), based on prior literature (Curran, West, & Finch, 1996).
+In bifactor models, each subject has one general factor ability (θg) and several specific factors ability (θsk), in which k is the number of specific factors.
+We simulate three levels of nonnormality on general factor and specific factors: normality (with skewness and kurtosis values of 0), moderate nonnormality (skewness: 2, kurtosis: 7), and severe nonnormality (skewness: 3, kurtosis: 21), based on prior literature (e.g., Curran, West, & Finch, 1996).
 There are nine different combinations of nonnormality for the general factor and specific factors.
 All the nonnormalities of the latent traits pertaining to the specific factors (θsk) are set to the same values in both 2, 3, and 4 specific factors settings.

 Table 1 Simulation Design